 Craft is a powerful story-mapping program for product management, which allows “agile teams” to have a broader visual of story maps.
 It’s flexible and easy to manage.
 Its main features include the structured visuals, the drag & drop feature, the mobility which allows changing and prioritizing tasks, the linking of stories and sub-stories, and the real-time collaboration between teams and managers which allow up-to-date interaction on the project.

 Easy Agile for JIRA enables the creation of story maps easily and fast.
 It can be used by newbies or professionals, allows visualizing, supervising, and prioritizing the team’s activity and their engagement with each task and the project as a whole, as well as checking on the team’s progress.
 This tool is perfect for remotely sharing ideas and translating the product manager’s vision to the team working to make it happen.
-Tip: Cardboard from above will integrate with JIRA if you’re really serious!
+Tip: Cardboard will integrate with JIRA if you’re really serious!

-Backlogs are used to prioritize and organize all the steps to in a project and even data collected.
+Backlogs are used to prioritize and organize all the steps in a project and even data collected.
 Sometimes this organization can be tough to grasp because everyone needs to be on the same page regarding where the project is and where it is going.
 Story mapping is the best way to split tasks and trace the performance of each team member involved with the development of a particular project.

 With the development of technology, story mapping has gone from being an old-fashioned working method to being a real-time, collaborative tool for companies.
 These tools afford owners and project managers the opportunity to see work being carried out on a large scale, while helping the team understand and identify every task in the backlog, making the planning and delivery of each stage more efficient.